Kubernetes

 Select a gateway for private cluster access.
 If not specified, the Internet Gateway will be used.

-Token with permissions to create service account tokens
+Token with permissions to create service accounts and manage RBAC (required when using Token authentication)

 Name of the service account to generate tokens for